-How ScholarShare Helps with Your Estate Planning
+How ScholarShare 529 Helps with Your Estate Planning

-- There’s no federal gift tax on contributions you make up to $15,000 per year if you’re a single filer, or $30,000 if you’re a married couple.
+- There is no federal gift tax on contributions you make up to $15,000 per year if you are a single filer, or $30,000 if you are a married couple.

-- You can also accelerate your gifting with a lump sum gift of $75,000 if you’re a single filer or $150,000 if you’re married and pro-rate the gift over 5 years with the federal gift tax exclusion.
+- You can also accelerate your gifting with a lump sum gift of $75,000 if you are a single filer or $150,000 if you are married, if you pro-rate the gift over 5 years per the federal gift tax exclusion.

 - You can gift this amount to as many individuals or beneficiaries as you like, free from income tax.